... more than 25 years of experience

 Each local authority is assisted by an external energy consultant, which provides technical and organisational support throughout the entire eea process.
 An accredited eea auditor reviews the local authorities' activities and rating to ensure the harmonised application of the certification system.

 All national eea organisations have developed country-specific tools and checklists to facilitate the implementation of specific measures by local authorities.
 These national tools form an essential part of the eea process.

 Labelling under the European Energy Award provides an incentive for local authorities to strengthen their activities and makes a strong point for location marketing purposes.
 The European Energy Award Gold further honours local authorities with exemplary energy policies for taking a pioneering role.

 Best practice examples are regularly shared in national and in international exchange of experiences.
 Common identified weaknesses are addressed by the national eea organisations in specific trainings for local authorities.

-The European Energy Award takes particularities of individual countries and regions into account, yet provides for benchmarks to be established between municipalities at a European level.
+The European Energy Award takes particularities of individual countries and regions into account, yet provides for benchmarks to be established between local authorities at a European level.

 The eea process can be carried out as an independent programme, but it is recommended that municipalities and regions make it part of a broader energy and climate protection programme.
 It can also be used as a tool for implementing the Covenant of Mayors, and it allows the integration of Smart City projects.
-The Forum European Energy Award e.V. is additionally working towards having the eea recognised by ISO/CEN as a quality management tool for municipal energy and climate protection policy.
+The Association European Energy Award is additionally working towards harmonising the eea with ISO standards.